 This process will help you with understanding your thought process and help you identify what is actually within your control.

 Uncertainty is a reality….Learn to accept this and you will be ahead of the game

 Our lives are made up of many different chapters with twist and turns around every corner.
 Allowing ourselves to be adaptable and available to respond to life's changes gives you greater flexibility to be free from anxiety and worrying.

 Intentionally refocus how you perceive your own worrying and anxiety…..

 A wise teacher once shared with me how his six year old reacted in his first baseball tournament.
 His son had to get up to the plate when the game counted the most and was shaking with fear He ran to his dad and said “I am really scared dad".
 His father knowing how close the feelings of anxiety and excitement really are shared, “No son you are just really excited."

 Children are much more susceptible to this clever suggestion and for that particular game it worked for his son and in the process learned a very valuable lesson about how to proactively deal with pressure.

-Learn to Meditate - This will help with your ability to focus, reduce stress levels and help you with going into natural sleep patterns.
+This will help with your ability to focus, reduce stress levels and help you with going into natural sleep patterns.